 - a.
 Develop the SHOPP as a resource management document that is consistent with the Transportation Asset Management Plan (TAMP) and the State Highway System Management Plan. - b.
-Accelerate project delivery, to ensure efficient use of funds, and to address deferred maintenance on the state highway system. - c.
-Establish allocation thresholds that the Commission determines are necessary to ensure efficiency and provide exceptions as needed so that projects are not unnecessarily delayed. - d.
+Encourage engagement with diverse partners, stakeholders, and the public through a transparent development and selection process. - c.
+Accelerate project delivery, to ensure efficient use of funds, and to address deferred maintenance on the state highway system. - d.
+Establish allocation thresholds that the Commission determines are necessary to ensure efficiency and provide exceptions as needed so that projects are not unnecessarily delayed. - e.
 Recognize that accountability, flexibility, and simplicity are key components to the objectives of the Guidelines.